lucysli/eznotes/README.md

 `set :rails_env, "production"`

 Tell Capistrano how you'd like to make updates.
-There are many different ways of doing it, but for simplicity's sake, I'm going to stick with the most straight-forward method, namely copy.
+There are many different ways of doing it, the simple way is to use copy.
 This will clone your entire repository (download it from the remote to your local machine) and then upload the entire app to your server.

-`set :deploy_via, :copy` I use remote_cache
+`set :deploy_via, :remote_cache`

-You could alternatively use a faster method like remote_cache which will run a fetch from your server to your remote repository and only update what's changed, but that requires some additional authentication between your server and the remote repository.
-I just want to get you up and running first.
-Worry about optimizing the process later.
+Alternatively we can use a faster method like remote_cache which will run a fetch from your server to your remote repository and only update what's changed.

 Next, you need to tell Capistrano about any special SSH options it should be aware of.
-For instance, my server is setup to use a custom port number and uses RSA keys for authentication to my Github account.
-So, I need to specify the port, and use what's called "agent forwarding" to connect to my remote repository (it sounds weird, but agent forwarding will make your life easier by using your local keys rather than those installed on your server).
-Read more about agent forwarding with this great article from Github.
+For instance, our server uses RSA keys for authentication to the eznotes Github account.
+We need to specify "agent forwarding" to connect to the remote repository.
+Follow this link for more details on agent forwarding <https://help.github.com/articles/using-ssh-agent-forwarding>

 `set :ssh_options, { :forward_agent => true }`